yahyalmh/GitCommands/README.md

   `git log`

- ##Config
+## Config

  All below commands affect globally on all projects, If you want use them for current project do not use `--global` switch
- * Show your local user config
+ * Showing system, global, and (if inside a repository) local configs

-    `git config --global --list`
+    `git config --list`

 * Change your user name globally